ChaoticWeaponry/AD5M_HardwareReplacement/Toolhead/readme.md

 >[!NOTE]
 >You may need to adjust the endstop position on the X/Y axes.
 This may vary depending on magnets or sensor sensitivity.
 >
+>
 >For X axis: Home the printer, move the head to +/- 100 and measure between the edge of the toolhead cap and the frame, compare side to side.
-Adjust the X endstop position until distance from toolhead to frame is the same.
+Adjust the X endstop position until distance from toolhead to frame is the same side to side.
+>**Example:** edge of toolhead to frame at position 100 is 17mm, edge of toolhead to frame at position -100 is 13mm would mean the endstop position in the configuration would have to change by 2mm to make both measurements 15mm.
+>
 >
 >For Y axis: Home the printer, slowly move the toolhead until the cap is 1-2mm from contacting the front edge of the frame.
 Adjust the Y endstop position until you can reach -110 and have a very small gap between the toolhead cap and the front frame.